Teaching

 The Bauhaus Lab is an experimental format that studies and showcases a selected object from modern design history.
 The programme focuses on a specific object that is of interest because of its theoretical content: the interdisciplinary analysis of its material conditions, historical interconnections, speculative paths, and intellectual inspiration is in contrast to the unequivocal nature of the widespread historiography of modernity for it introduces the ambiguity and polyphony of possibilities of another version of the past and present.
 The three-month postgraduate programme is aimed at young professionals working in the field of architecture, design, and exhibitions.
 The exhibitions and publications developed during the course of the students’ joint research and field studies are a valuable contribution to an alternative, critical historiography of the Bauhaus and modernity.

-Bauhaus Lab 2025
+About the Bauhaus Lab

 Research field